tvmai/tvmai.github.io/_posts/2018-10-03-auto-tune-all.md

 ### NVIDIA GPU

 On NVIDIA GPU, [CuDNN](https://developer.nvidia.com/cudnn) and [TensorRT](https://developer.nvidia.com/tensorrt) are two vendor-provided libraries for training and inference respectively.
 Since we focus on inference, we run our benchmark in the unbatched setting.
-Another tensor compiler [PlaidML](https://github.com/plaidml/plaidml) is also reported as baseline.
+Another tensor compiler [PlaidML](https://github.com/plaidml/plaidml) is also reported as baseline as there is a previous benchmark of it compared against a pre-AutoTVM version of TVM.
-We reference the benchmark results in [PlaidBench](https://github.com/plaidml/plaidbench).
+We reference its benchmark results from [PlaidBench](https://github.com/plaidml/plaidbench).

-According to the results, TVM achieves parity with TensorRT performance.
+According to the results below, TVM achieves parity with TensorRT performance.

 ![image](/images/autotune-all/nvidia.png){: width="90%"}